guiomar/docs/docs/resources/register.md

 ```

 !!! note
-    IU HPC resource, you can use brlife's shared installation
+    IU HPC resource, you can use brainlife's shared installation

     ```
     $ ~/.bashrc